develbyte/Tantra/README.md

-# Tantra - UI-First DAG Builder
+# 🔱 Tantra

-A visual, web-first DAG authoring and config platform where analysts design, test, review, version, and deploy pipelines entirely through UI without git friction.
+A modern orchestration engine that enables configurable, reproducible, and language-agnostic workflow execution.

 ## Architecture